lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_5.md

 - Highly Available, Scalable and Secure.

 ### How to establish a VCN
-- Address pool assign to a VCN
+- Private address pool assigned to a VCN
 -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0NjY1NjcyMiwxMTI0ODI4MjYwLDQzMD
+eyJoaXN0b3J5IjpbLTIxMDg2NzgyNTIsMTEyNDgyODI2MCw0Mz
-Q4NTY5MV19
+A0ODU2OTFdfQ==
 -->